Big Toe Pain: Sesamoid Pathology

 - Sesamoiditis

-It is commonly a diagnosis of exclusion because early in the disease process routine foot x-rays will be normal.
+It is commonly a diagnosis of exclusion because, early in the disease process, routine foot X-rays will be normal.
 A bone scan or MRI can be beneficial to aid in the diagnosis.
-It is important to educate patients that symptoms usually resolve slowly with the below mentioned conservative therapy.
-If symptoms continue to be painful then surgical excision of the involved sesamoid may be warranted, however this does cause inherent imbalance of the big toe and deviation can occur.
+It is essential to inform patients that symptoms typically resolve gradually with conservative therapy.
+If symptoms continue to be painful, then surgical excision of the involved sesamoid may be warranted; however, this does cause an inherent imbalance of the big toe, and deviation can occur.

-Symptomatic bipartide fractures, and irregular or enlarged sesamoids usually became painful in a similar fashion and usually respond with conservative fashion.
-If they fail conservative measures the excision of the involved sesamoid may be warranted.
-Enlarged or prominent sesamoids can undergo complete excision or shaving of the invlolved bone.
+Symptomatic bipartite fractures and irregular or enlarged sesamoids usually become painful in a similar fashion and usually respond in a conservative fashion.
+If they fail conservative measures, the excision of the involved sesamoid may be warranted.
+Enlarged or prominent sesamoids can undergo complete excision or shaving of the involved bone.

 Conservative Treatment